Bop2000/DANTE/README.md

   <img src="assets/dante_flowchart.png" alt="DANTE Flowchart" width="600">
 </p>

+## From low- to high-dimension, from easy- to hard-data acquisition

 ## Installation

 DANTE requires `python>=3.10`.
 Installation of TensorFlow and Keras with CUDA support is strongly recommended.